 1. Use Definitions.

 b.
 Day Services Center.
 A facility that offers a haven to people experiencing homelessness by providing a safe place to rest during the day.
-Support services for homeless populations is an integral part of a day services center use and includes but is not limited to access to food, seating, showers, laundry, restrooms, storage, a computer lab, phones, fax and a critical mailing address.
+Support services for homeless populations are an integral part of a day services center use and include but are not limited to access to food, seating, showers, laundry, restrooms, storage, a computer lab, phones, fax and a critical mailing address.
 Spaces for meetings and examinations are generally provided to accommodate counseling and access to medical/dental and legal assistance.
+Day Services Centers do not provide overnight accommodations.

 2. Additional Definitions Applicable to Terminology Used in This Section.